 - All members of the training committee are involved in completing the evaluations that occur for each intern, with the exception of the intern self-assessments (completed by each intern) that occur at the start and end of the program.
-Evaluations include live and electronic observation of an intern's skills. - Informal evaluation and feedback is provided throughout the year in supervision, seminars, and case consultation meetings by supervisors and seminar facilitators. - The first set of formal evaluations occurs in October: The Mid-Semester Oral Feedback (MSOF) meeting.
+Evaluations include live and electronic observation of an intern's skills. - Informal evaluation and feedback is provided throughout the year in supervision, seminars, and case consultation meetings by supervisors and seminar facilitators. - The first set of formal evaluations occurs in October: the Mid-Semester Oral Feedback (MSOF) meeting.
 In MSOF, interns are provided oral feedback regarding their strengths and areas of growth for each of the profession-wide competencies.
 Additionally, interns are given an estimate of where they fall on our rating scale for each of the profession-wide competencies (PWCs).
 MSOF meetings typically occur in October and April.
-Interns are provided a written summary of the feedback, and a copy of this summary is placed in their internship file. - Twice a year (January and July) interns receive an in-depth evaluation that measures where they are on all profession-wide competencies and their associated elements.
-Members of the training team prepare this evaluation and then each intern meets with the training team to discuss their evaluation at mid-year and end-of-year.
+Interns are provided an electronic written summary of the feedback, and a copy of this summary is placed in their electronic internship file. - Twice a year (January and July) interns receive an in-depth evaluation that measures where they are on all profession-wide competencies and their associated elements.
+Members of the training team prepare this evaluation and each intern meets with the training team to discuss their evaluation at mid-year and end-of-year.
 The mid-year evaluation takes place in January and the year-end evaluation takes place in July.
+Interns are provided an electronic written summary of the evaluation, and a copy of this summary is placed in their electronic internship file.